UNITED STATES COURT OF APPEALS

 BPAI erred by:

-· Refusing to allow Margolin to be his own lexicographer in defining the term “Home Network Server”.
+· Refusing to allow Margolin to be his own lexicographer in defining the term “Home Network Server”.· Refusing to allow Margolin to use the common meaning of the word “home”.

 · Allowing, by default, the Examiner’s bizarre definition of “subscriber” to stand.

-It was only by these actions that BPAI was able to find the Examiner’s broad interpretation of these terms “reasonable” and Margolin’s invention to be anticipated by prior art.
+was able to find the Examiner’s broad interpretation of these terms “reasonable”

 As a result, BPAI erred in its statement that “Appellant could have amended the claim consistent with how appellant wants the claim to be interpreted.”
 Because of the Examiner's definitions of subscriber, home, and home network server, amending the claim would have been futile and produced only more rejections for Margolin and more unmerited counts for the Examiner.
 Although BPAI’s comment speaks to the prosecution history of the case they were either unfamiliar with it or chose to ignore it.